AndyShiue/Ende-readme/README.md

     else _0_ * id(_0_ ^^ id(_1_ - 1u32))
 ```

-In the above example, the underscores in the function name `_^^_` represents where the arguments go when it's applied as an operator.
+In the above example, the underscores in the function name `_^^_` represent where the arguments go when it's applied as an operator.
 Each argument `_n_` is a binding of the argument of the nth underscore.
 The allowed symbols in a variable name include `!`, `#`, `$`, `%`, `&`, `*`, `+`, `.`, `/`, `<`, `=`, `>`, `?`, `^`, `|`, `-`, `~`, `:`.
-Of course also you cannot redefine built-in syntax such as `=`, `->` or `:` because that would cause parsing ambiguity.
+Of course you cannot redefine built-in syntax such as `=`, `->` or `:` because that would cause parsing ambiguity.

 (TBD: fixity)